ranenbg/Arduino-FFB-wheel/README.md

 ![plot](./brWheel_my/bts7960_wiring_diagram.png)

 ## Firmware option description
 Due to 32k memory limitation in Arduino Leonardo (ATmega32U4) each HEX file is compiled with a certain firmware options.
 Their meaning is encoded in the firmware version string and one needs to consider carefully which option to chose.

+Each firmware consits of 3 digits, where first two are firmware version (XX) and the 3rd digit (0,1,2,3) is their explanation:
+- XX0 basic version (encoder, pedals, buttons)
+- XX1 shift register
+- XX2 shift register+HX711
+- XX3 shift register+HX711+MC7425 analog DAC

  Here is the complete list of available options:
 - "a" pedal axis autocalibration enabled
 - "z" Z-index encoder support
 - "h" Hat Switch support